Code-Institute-Submissions/uk-property-stats/README.md

 # UK Property Stats - Interactive Front End Milestone Project

-The UK Property Stats site has been created for those who want to easily compare the amount of sales, and the prices of properties in different cities and towns in different parts of the UK.
+The UK Property Stats site has been created for those who want to easily compare the amount of sales, and the prices of properties in different cities and towns across all parts of the UK.
 There is a map providing a quick overview of the data.
 Underneath there are charts which the allow the user to see the differences between the cities.
-The users can interact with the chart.
+The user can interact with the chart.

-The sites purpose is to display facts and figures about the UK Property market in an easy to read, graphical form.
+The site purpose is to display facts and figures about the UK Property market in an easy to read, graphical form.

 ## User Experience
 The Google Maps API was used to enable the user to click on the markers and get an instant overview of the house sales and prices for a particular city.
 Under the map there are two buttons ("House Sales" and "House Prices").
 The user can click either of these to get the relevant information regarding each topic.